ronaldhgamez/soda-nodejs-backend/README.md

 # soda-nodejs-backend

-1. Install all dependencies first npm i
+1. Install all dependencies first: npm i

 2. To run backend locally with nodemon: